CSc 150

 Course Summary

-CSc 150 is the second introductory course in the CS major curriculum.
+CSC 150 is the second core course in the CS major curriculum.

 Its purpose is to refine your programming and problem-solving skills to